Family drop in activities

 Make a day of it

 You may also like to bring a picnic lunch.
-On the activity days the cafe will be open selling a range of filled rolls, hot and cold drinks and cakes.
+On activity days the Tea Room will be open selling a range of filled rolls or sandwiches, hot and cold drinks and cakes.
 There are toilets and parking on site, so you can make a day of it.

 The Farmland Museum welcomes Families